UPSC Exam > UPSC Notes > History for UPSC CSE > Old NCERT Summary (Bipan Chandra): Mughal Empire- 1

 INTRODUCTION

-• WHEN HUM AYUN was retreating from Bikaner, he was gallantly offered shelter and help by the Rana of Amarkot.
+• WHEN HUMAYUN was retreating from Bikaner, he was gallantly offered shelter and help by the Rana of Amarkot.
 It was at Amarkot, in 1542, that Akbar, the greatest of the Mughal rulers, was born.
 When Humayun died, Akbar was at Kalangaur in the Punjab, commanding operations against the Afghan rebels there.
 He was crowned at Kalanaur in 1556 at the young age of thirteen years and four months.

 • In a well-contested battle, Hemu defeated the Mughals near Delhi and occupied the city.
 However, Bairam Khan took energetic steps to meet the situation.
-His bold stand put new heart into battle between the Mughals and the Afghan forces led by Hemu, took place once again at Panipat (5 November 1556).
-Although Hemu’s artillery had been captured earlier by a Mughal detachment, the tide of battle was in favour of Hemu when an arrow hit him in the eye and he fainted, the leaderless Afghan army was defeated, Hemu was captured and executed.
+His bold stand put a new heart into a battle between the Mughals and the Afghan forces led by Hemu, which took place once again at Panipat (5 November 1556).
+Although Hemu’s artillery had been captured earlier by a Mughal detachment, the tide of battle was in favour of Hemu when an arrow hit him in the eye and he fainted, the leaderless Afghan army was defeated, and Hemu was captured and executed.

 EARLY PHASE-CONTEST WITH THE NOBILITY(1556-67)